"The agility of a gymnast and the vocal command of a sergeant major"

 Discography includes Rossini: Sigismondo (Bayerischen Rundfunks 2019), O’Dwyer: Eithne (RTÉ Lyric FM 2018), Gilbert and Sullivan: HMS Pinafore (Linn Records 2016), Offenbach: Fantasio (Opera Rara 2014) and Fleischmann: Orchestral Works (RTÉ Lyric FM 2010).

-Gavan is kindly supported by Michael and Giancarla Alen-Buckley and Opera North patron Howard Gatiss.
+Gavan is kindly supported by the Arts Council of Ireland/An Chomhairle Ealaíon, Michael and Giancarla Alen-Buckley and Opera North patron Howard Gatiss.

 Due to the current COVID-19 pandemic restrictions, all events and performances for the foreseeable future are either cancelled or are currently under review.

 For more information, please refer to my management or my social media channels.